5 Tips to Improve Your Company’s Strategy for Website Recruitment

 “Employers first need to know what their purpose is, then be able to clearly articulate it throughout their website and all other communications,” says Martha Bartlett Piland, president and CEO of MB Piland, a branding and marketing agency.
 “If the employer can talk about those things as though they are a cause – and they should be – it is much more attractive to potential employees who seek meaning in their work.”

-Here are some things that job seekers look for when researching companies on the web, and ways those companies can turn their sites into job recruiting websites.
+Here are some things that job seekers look for when researching companies on the web and ways to connect with them through an effective website recruitment plan.